Doaa-Atef/recipe_finder/README.md

 ---

 ## 🚀 Features
+- 🔐 User authentication with Firebase Auth

-- 🔍 Search for recipes by ingredients or name
+- 🔍 Search for recipes by ingredients
 - 🍽️ View detailed recipe instructions and ingredients
 - ❤️ Save favorite recipes locally
 - 🌐 Fully integrated with the Spoonacular API